Genaker/TerraformMagentoCloud/README.md

 * You can easley add new autoscaling groups for you needs (Per WebSite/for Checkout requests/for API), just copy paste code
 * Possibility to run the same infrastructure on Production/Staging/Dev environment, differnt projects
 * Automatic CI/CD (CodePipeline/CodeDeploy) deployments possible
+* AWS CodeDeploy In-place deployment, Blue/green deployment form Git or S3, Redeploy or Roll Back
+* Deploying from a Development Account to a Production Account
 * Amazon Simple Email Service (Amazon SES) - cloud-based email sending service.
 Awsaome price $0.10 for 1K emails
 * Amazon CloudWatch - load all the metrics (CPU, RAM, Network) in your account for search, graphing, and alarms.
 Metric data is kept for 15 months.
 * CloudWatch alarms that watches a single CloudWatch metric or the result of a math expression based on CloudWatch metrics and send SMS(Text) Notifications or Emails